fastrde/morePanels/README.md

 A Cinnamon-Extension that allows you to have more than 2 panels in multi-monitor setups.

-Lots of Monkey-Patching because the two Panels are hardcoded(!) in cinnamon...
+I did lots of monkey-patching because the two Panels are hardcoded(!) in Cinnamon...
 So don't blame with me when something went wrong ;-)

-For different Window-Lists on different Monitors (up to two) the use window-list-multi-monitor@mazz applet.
+For different Window-Lists on different Monitors (up to two at the moment) use the window-list-multi-monitor@mazz applet.

 License
 =======